Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-ie-cluster_setup.markdown

 This topic explains how to install and run InsightEdge on a cluster.

-# Starting the Whole Cluster
+# Starting a Whole Cluster

 Your cluster should consist of one master node and several slave nodes for the following configuration:

-* Master nodes usually have the Spark master and the data grid management running
+* Master nodes usually host the Spark master and the XAP Manager (for data grid management)
-* Slave nodes have Spark workers and data grid cluster members running on them
+* Slave nodes host the Spark workers and data grid cluster members (Processing Unit instances)

+There are several environment variables that must be set in order for your InsightEdge cluster to function correctly.
+The environment variables are located in the `<XAP_HOME>/bin/setenv-overrides.sh/bat` file, and can be configured as described in the [Configuration](../started/common-environment-variables.html) page of the Getting Started guide.

-The master nodes start XAP Manager along with Apache Zookeeper for high availability.
-Therefore you need to configure the `XAP_MANAGER_SERVERS` on each machine.
-Please refer to the [XAP Manager](../admin/xap-manager.html) page for more information.
+* `XAP_MANAGER_SERVERS` - Must be configured on each machine and is required for the master node, which starts the XAP Manager along with Apache Zookeeper for high availability.
+See the [XAP Manager](../admin/xap-manager.html) page for more information.

-In addition, it is recommended to set the `XAP_LOOKUP_GROUPS` property that is used to discover XAP components across the network.
-Refer to the [Environment Variables](../started/common-environment-variables.html) page for more advanced configurations.
+* `XAP_LOOKUP_GROUPS` - This property is used to discover XAP components across the network.

-These configuration parameters can be set in the `<XAP_HOME>/bin/setenv-overrides.sh/bat` file.
+* `XAP_GSC_OPTIONS` - Set this value based on the size of the JVM that is required to run your InsightEdge-based application.

-## Starting locally
+## Starting a Cluster Locally

 The run-agent command automatically resolves which service to run on the current host.
 The resolution is based on the `XAP_MANAGER_SERVERS` environment variable, but when undefined it will use localhost as the server IP.